songyy0415/epsilon/poincare/doc/tree.md

 [config.epsilon.h](/poincare/config.epsilon.h).
 It allows us to drop some nodes when building lightweight versions of Poincare.

-When a node belongs to a disabled feature set it still appears has a member of `Type::` as a `AnyType` but its value is not compatible with `Type`.
-As a result, corresponding `switch` cases will be dropped by the compiler, the `Tree::isFoo()` method will always return false and ranges containing only disabled nodes will be disabled too.
+When a node belongs to a disabled feature set it still appears as a member of `Type::` but `switch` cases using it will be dropped by the compiler, the `Tree::isFoo()` method will always return false and ranges containing only disabled nodes will be disabled too.

 ## How to know what Type a Tree has ?